iframes in Next.js

 The deployment of iframes in the wild has led to several lessons learned.
 To mitigate performance impacts, developers recommend implementing lazy loading techniques, where iframes load asynchronously or upon user interaction.
 When it comes to cross-origin communication, the window.postMessage methodology stands out as a secure way to handle messages between the parent page and the iframe content.
 Understanding Content Security Policy (CSP) has proven essential for security, ensuring that only trusted sources can be framed and interacted with.

-Maintaining Styling Consistency Across Your Application
+Maintaining Styling Consistency

-When integrating iframes into Next.js, it's crucial to maintain a consistent look and feel with the parent application.
+You want a seamless user experience, just as if the iframe's content is a native part of your application.
+So when integrating iframes into Next.js, it's crucial to maintain a consistent look and feel with the parent application.
 Use CSS modules or styled-jsx to encapsulate styles and prevent leakage.
 Apply consistent fonts, colors, and layout dimensions.
 Consider the iframe's border and padding:

 .iframeContainer iframe {